adriana-monteiro/ml-disease-prediction/README.md

-# The Smith Paradise - A Machine Learning Project
+# The Smith Paradise: A Machine Learning Project